On the coupling of vector fields to the Gauss-Bonnet invariant: Perturbation spectrum

-Having clarified our position with respect to the instability of the theory, we investigate the range of $\alpha$ for which the vector field obtains a nearly scale-invariant spectrum of superhorizon perturbations.
-Following \cite{Dimopoulos06}, one can find the equations for the temporal ($A_t$) and spatial (\mbox{\boldmath$A$}) components of the vector field $A_\mu$.
-Introducing the physical vector field $\mbox{\boldmath$B$}\equiv\mbox{\boldmath$A$}/a$, we obtain the equation for $\mbox{\boldmath$B$}$
+Having clarified our position with respect to the instability of the theory, we investigate the conditions for which the vector field obtains a nearly scale-invariant spectrum of superhorizon perturbations.
+The equation of motion for the vector field, which is obtained by varying the action of the Lagrangian in Eq. (\ref{Lagrangian}) with respect to $A_\nu$, is

+Assuming that inflation homogenizes the vector field; i.e. $\partial_i A_\mu = 0$, it is easy to show that its temporal component, $A_t$, must be zero, while the spatial components $A^i$ obey\footnote{See Appendix \ref{Appendix} for the details of the calculations.}